Tiny Metal is an Advance Wars clone for Switch, PC and PS4

 That said, the game is still slightly buggy, at least on my review copy on Steam, with the biggest being the mouse cursor disappearing in the overland map (you can still navigate with the arrow keys).
 There's also no multiplayer for now, though that's coming in the future, the developer promises.

-While the game plays great on my PC, I'm thinking the real fun will be on the Nintendo Switch ($299.00 at Amazon.com), because this is really a perfect game for playing on the go -- and the controls feel like they'd work better on console.
+While the game plays great on my PC, I'm thinking the real fun will be on the Nintendo Switch, because this is really a perfect game for playing on the go -- and the controls feel like they'd work better on console.
 I'll be grabbing a copy when it hits the Nintendo eShop, so check back for my full review.

 Tiny Metal will hit Nintendo Switch, Sony PlayStation 4 and PC (via Steam) on Dec.
 21. Pricing has not yet been revealed.